 The photography captures spontaneous moments, performances, and atmospheric conditions.
 Portraits are unposed and reflect the space and time they occupy.

-Education: Bachelor of Architecture, Cooper Union, Masters of Advanced Architectural Design, Columbia University.
+Master's of Advanced Architectural Design, Columbia University.

 CTE UC Berkeley Extension, Teaching Credential California: Architecture/Engineering, Arts/ Media.